kstady/Prealgebra/README.md

 # My new project in Ximera

 This contains acitivites for prealgebra.
+This was copied from XimeraNewProject.

 ## License